-- a) Procedural and Distributive

-- b) Justice as Fairness, as Entitlement, as Embedded

-- c) Contemporary debates around Justice
+- a) Procedural and Distributive - b) Justice as Fairness (John Rawls), as Entitlement (Robert Nozick) - c) Idea of Social Justice (Amartya Sen and Dr. B. R. Ambedkar)

-- 1. The students will be able to understand major approaches and paradigms to understand the political - 2.
+- 1. The students will be able to understand major approaches and paradigms to understand the political theory - 2.
 It will enable students to build a strong theoretical foundation for research in the discipline of political science